Hardware essentials for working from home

 Best webcams

-These days, webcams are essential purchases for many of us, who are working from home due to the pandemic.

-When working remotely, or being unable to visit friends and family, the best webcams can not only be essential tools, but lifelines as well that allow us to keep in contact with colleagues, friends and loved ones remotely.
+When working from home, or if you're unable to visit friends and family, webcams can not only be essential tools, but lifelines as well, that allow us to keep in contact with colleagues, friends and loved ones remotely.
+An upgrade from a laptop or smartphone's built-in camera will mean vastly improved image and sound quality and make these essential communications all the better.
+These are the best webcams you can buy right now.

-Those using laptops or all-in-one computers might already be ahead of the curve since their devices come pre-equipped, but anyone using a desktop still has to buy a webcam separately.
-And, some of those laptop users will still want to upgrade since what their machine is packing might not be good enough.
-The best webcams will more than cover your needs, regardless of your circumstances.
-They come in a variety of resolutions as well as budgets, so there’s something to fit any need.

-Because of the increase in people looking for the best webcams, we've highlighted some great webcam deals at the top of this page as well.
-These are webcams from lesser-known brands, but they are in stock and offer decent alternatives to the better-known products in our list - and at greatly reduced prices as well.

 Our top pick for the best webcams is more than just a webcam.
 The Logitech StreamCam won’t just have your back when you’re video conferencing, video chatting with families and friends, and live streaming your games.
 This feature-rich 1080p webcam has many tools to offer for your content creation needs as well, including auto-focusing, smart exposure, facial tracking, up to 60fps frame rate, and a flippable design so you can take photos and videos in 9:16 format.
 You can even mount it on a tripod, and it uses USB Type-C for fast and more efficient video transfer speeds.